agcse/gitsystem/README.md

 Tree:
-server_bootstrap/ - bootstrap scripts for the apache2 web server running git backend through smart HTTP/GIT protocols repo_tools/ - tools to aid with repositories on the server
+server_bootstrap/ - bootstrap scripts for the apache2 web server running git backend through smart HTTP/GIT protocols repo_tools/ - tools to aid with repositories on the server messaging/ - tools to aid with messaging between git servers
 ```

 ## Fast start